e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 All media resources and `placeholderImage` that is passed to `wiz-image` should be stored in `my-block/public/` folder.

-To see the result [add the block commponent to **ET** markup](#adding-the-block-to-et), rebuild the procject (by running [wiz dev]() command) and open the `./index.html` in a browser.
+To see the result [add the block commponent to **ET** markup](#adding-the-block-to-et), rebuild the project (by running [wiz dev]() command) and open the `./index.html` in a browser.

 ### Block styling

 To style the block component add `<style>` tag into its `index.vue` file and define there `css` code to fit the block content your design.
-It is a common practice to make a styllesheet with commonly used `css` classes and reuse them while developing the custom blocks.
+It is a common practice to make a stylesheet with commonly used `css` classes and reuse them while developing the custom blocks.

-Upon the necessity a css code may be inlined in the html elements.
+Upon the necessity CSS code may be inlined in the HTML elements.

 <div class="container-scrollable">